1971: Beyond Borders: Plot

 The film starts in Georgia where a Pakistani UN Peace Keeping Forces reaches a building where Gangsters are hiding.
 As the counter insurgency operation begins, the insurgents open fire.
 The team is stuck in cross firing and calls for reinforcements.
-At that time, an Indian UN Peace Keeping Forces reaches there and rescues the contingent.
+At that time, an Indian UN Peace Keeping Forces reaches there and guns down all the militants rescues the contingent.
 The leader of the contingent is Colonel Mahadevan.
 He meets the leader of the Pakistani contingent, whose name is Col. Ajmal Raja Akram.
 He reveals that he is the son of Lt.
 Col Mohd.Akhram Raja.
 At a function to honour the UN Peace Keeping Forces, Ajmal reveals that his father was killed in the Indo-Pakistani War of 1971.
 On hearing about this, Col. Mahadevan reveals that his father, Major Sahadevan, killed Ajmal's father.

 The story shifts to 1971 when Bangladesh was fighting for independence from Pakistan.
-On 3 December 1971, Indian airfields are attacked in retaliation to which Indira Gandhi announces war.
+On 3 December 1971, Indian airfields are attacked in retaliation to which the Prime Minister Indira Gandhi announces war.
 After the announcement, the entire army is rallied, and leaves are cancelled.
 The war starts when the Pakistan Army Armoured Corps attack Indian positions at the Basantar river.
 The Indians are not prepared and face a defeat.
 The Pakistani Army takes many POWs.
 The prisoners are tortured by the army men.
 At the same time, Raja notices this and reprimands his senior officer for violating the Geneva Convention which state that POWs should be treated like guests to which his senior officer is not happy.

 Later, the Indians launch a full offensive against the Pakistanis in which one of their best tank commander Chinmay is martyred.
 On seeing Chinmay's face, Raja remarks that such a young boy had destroyed six tanks.
 He declares ceasefire to let the Indian Army collect the body.
 On seeing Chinmay's death, the Indian Army vows to take revenge.
 The Battle of Basantar begins with heavy casualties on both sides.
 In the end, Raja and Sahadevan face each other in a one on one battle, which is won by Sahadevan.
-At the same time, Pakistan surrenders unconditionally, and the ceasefire is declared.
-Sahadevan is disturbed by the deaths of the Indian soldiers and the Pakistani soldiers.
+At the same time, Pakistan surrenders unconditionally, and the official ceasefire to end the war is declared.
+Even though India had won the battle, Sahadevan is deeply disturbed by the deaths of the Indian soldiers and the Pakistani soldiers.
 He resolves that there should be no more wars as it leads to death and destruction.

+In the final credits scene, we can see an aged retired Brigadier Sahadevan narrating this story to his little grandchildren.
+He tells them that nothing can be gained through wars or conflicts.